Dev-Ritchie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-write a script that creates an alias
+if creates a sctipt that prints hello_user inputing the name of the user